Colleges and Employers Mine Social Media As Their Big Data Source

 Social media, as an abundant source for big data predictive analytics, not only helps to locate and identify properly credentialed candidates but also identifies credentialed candidates possessing the necessary character traits and attributes to succeed.
 Researchers from Old Dominion University in Virginia recently found that looking at Facebook profiles for job performance indicators can be just as – if not more – accurate as self-reported personality tests.
 “Not only can you find very current information on someone’s social media profile, but you can also access a record of that person’s past behavior,” said Katelyn Cavanaugh, one of the study’s authors and a doctoral student at Old Dominion.
 Therefore, it’s not surprising that Jobvite states 93% of corporate recruiters are likely to look at a candidate’s social profile.

-Beyond basic applicant screenings, the Chicago Tribune has reported that “to woo prospective students, many schools are increasingly gathering multiple streams of online information to hone the most personalized pitch.
-Institutions are turning to “big data” companies such as Hobsons, Oracle and Ellucian to be their Match.com.
-The trove of data allows recruiters to mine social media interactions, Internet habits and the socioeconomic standing of a student’s parents, experts say.”
+Beyond basic applicant screenings, the trove of data allows recruiters to mine social media interactions and Internet habits.
 Known as the invisible market, social media searches are happening all the time but candidates will first need to learn how to build a public online presence to get in the game.

 Between data mining social media for recruitment purposes and social media assessments for candidate screenings, it is time to drop the time worn, fear-mongering message of how colleges and businesses use social media only to reject qualified applicants.
 That notion is simply absurd and leads rational people to lock down or even delete their social media to prevent colleges and businesses from finding what they perceive as their embarrassing party pictures and sophomoric posts.